absyro/botstudio-hub/content/docs/bots/creating-bots.md

   "display_information": {
     "name": "Bot Studio",
     "description": "www.botstudioo.com",
-    "long_description": "This robot was created using Bot Studio's no-code bot maker.
-Bot Studio is available at www.botstudioo.com.
-This information is an example of Bot Studio's Slack robots, so you can customize it as needed."
+    "long_description": "This robot was crafted using Bot Studio's no-code robot maker, available at www.botstudioo.com.
+The details provided serve as an illustration of Bot Studio's capabilities within Slack, and they can be tailored to suit your specific requirements."
   },
   "features": {
     "app_home": {